Azure-Samples/semantic-kernel-rag-chat/README.md

    ```bash
    dotnet run http://localhost:7071/api/MyChatFunction
    ```
-1. Type a message and press enter to verify that we are able to chat with the AI!
+1. Type a message and press enter to verify that we are still able to chat with the AI.
     ```
-    Input: Hello, how are you?
+    Input: Hi, how are you?
     AI: Hello!
-As an AI language model, I don't have feelings, but I'm functioning properly and ready to
+I'm an AI language model, so I don't have feelings, but I'm here to
     assist you.
 How can I help you today?
     ```

- 1. Now let's try ask the same question from before about Microsoft's 2022 revenue
+ 1. Now let's try asking the same questions from before about Microsoft's 2022 revenue.
     ```
     Input: What was Microsoft's cloud revenue for 2022?
-    AI: Microsoft's cloud revenue for 2022 was $91.2 billion.
+    AI: Microsoft's cloud revenue in fiscal year 2022 was $91.2 billion.
     ```
-    > The AI now has the ability to search through the Microsoft 10-K financial report and find the answer to our question.
-    > Let's try another...
     ```
     Input: Did linkedin's revenue grow in 2022?
-    AI: Yes, LinkedIn's revenue grew in 2022.
-It increased by $3.5 billion or 34% driven by a strong job
+    AI: Yes, LinkedIn's revenue increased by 34% in fiscal year 2022 compared to the previous year.
-    market in the Talent Solutions business and advertising demand in the Marketing Solutions business.
     ```